fregante/daily-version-action/README.md

 ## Inputs

-None
+None.

 ## Outputs

-- `created` - If this output exists, this action created a new tag
+- `created` - If this output exists, this action created a new tag.
-- `version` - The latest tag, whether it already existed or if it was just created
+- `version` - The latest tag, whether it already existed or if it was just created.

 Outputs can be [used across jobs](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjobs_idoutputs) as well.